-Herts was my dream university as I had heard so many good things about it.
-Most of my friends and relatives have been at this university and they had had a great experience.
-I can say that for the past few months that I have been here I can gladly say this is the best of my days at university and I know my years of education here will be the best.
+Herts was my dream University as I had heard so many good things about it.
+Most of my friends and relatives have been at this University and they had had a wonderful experience.
+I can say that for the past few months that I have been here I can gladly say this is the best of my Uni days and I know my years of education here will be the best.

 Rosemary - Why I chose Herts